Catalytic Transformations of Pure Entangled States: Supplemental Material

 \subsection{Catalytic LOCC protocols in tripartite setups}

 We will now consider a tripartite setup, developing tools which will serve as a basis for catalytic quantum state merging.
 Similar to the state merging setup~\cite{qsm, QSM_and_negative_info}, we consider three parties (Alice, Bob and Referee) sharing a tripartite state $\rho = \rho^{RAB}$.
-Assume now that by applying asymptotic LOCC between Alice and Bob, it is possible to asymptotically convert $\rho$ into pure states $\ket{\phi} = \ket{\phi}^{RAB}$.
+Assume now that by applying asymptotic LOCC between Alice and Bob, it is possible to asymptotically convert $\rho$ into another tripartite state $\sigma = \sigma^{RAB}$.
 The following theorem establishes a connection between this setup and catalytic LOCC.

-\begin{theorem} If $\rho$ can be converted into $\ket{\phi}$ via asymptotic LOCC between Alice and Bob with unit rate, then $\rho$ can be converted into $\ket{\phi}$ by applying catalytic LOCC between Alice and Bob and a unitary on Referee's side. \end{theorem} \begin{proof} The proof follows similar reasoning as the proof of Theorem~\ref{thm:Main}.
-If $\rho$ can be converted into $\ket{\phi}$ via asymptotic LOCC between Alice and Bob with unit rate, then for any $\varepsilon > 0$ there exists an integer $n$ and an LOCC protocol $\Lambda$ between Alice and Bob such that
+\begin{proposition} If $\rho$ can be converted into $\sigma$ via asymptotic LOCC between Alice and Bob with unit rate, then $\rho$ can be converted into $\sigma$ by applying catalytic LOCC between Alice and Bob and a unitary on Referee's side. \end{proposition} \begin{proof} The proof follows similar reasoning as the proof of Theorem~1 in the main text.
+If $\rho$ can be converted into $\sigma$ via asymptotic LOCC between Alice and Bob with unit rate, then for any $\varepsilon > 0$ there exists an integer $n$ and an LOCC protocol $\Lambda$ between Alice and Bob such that

 We now consider a catalyst in the state